slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Morality is the way that we would like the world to be, economics is the way that the world actually works."
 -- Steven Levitt [1967]*

 > *"Intentions don’t matter.
 Actions do.
-That’s why being ethical is hard."
+That’s why being ethical is hard." (...)
+"Virtues are the rules that, if widely adopted by individuals, lead to win-win outcomes for all of society."
 -- Naval Ravikant [1974]*